oleksandr-romashko/example_alembic/README.md

 > ⚠️ **Caution**:
-> Downgrading may lead to data loss — for example, if you added a new column and inserted data into it, the column (and its data) will be removed.
+> Downgrading can lead to **data loss** — for example, if you added a column and inserted values, both the column and the data will be dropped.
-> If necessary, please consider making backups before any risky changes.
+> Consider backing up your database before running a downgrade in production or critical environments.

 ## ⚙️ Requirements